 - Before destroying a client file, make sure an attorney reviews it.
 Is there any reason why the file should be preserved longer?
 Are there any original documents in the file, such as contracts, that should be saved?

 - Send a letter to the client's last known address stating that the file is about to be destroyed and that the client is welcome to pick it up.
 Obtain a receipt for any files you return.

 - Keep an organized inventory of how you handled each file (e.g., permanently deleted it, shredded it, returned it), and the date of the disposition.

-On a separate point, some experts suggest reframing your thinking about destroying documents.
-If the storage cost is low, consider holding onto old files, on the ground that these records contain valuable information that may be useful for research, marketing or other purposes in the future.
+Some experts suggest re-framing our thinking about destroying documents.
+If the storage cost is low, consider holding onto old files that may have potential use in the future.

 Deciding to create a file retention and destruction policy is only the beginning.
 Your firm will need to prepare to implement that policy through training and allocation of resources.

 Now Get More Business and Create More Files with FindLaw's Help

 Having strong records management practices will reap benefits as your law firm grows.
 FindLaw's Integrated Marketing Solutions can help you create a comprehensive plan to target your market audience so that you will have a steady flow of new client files to keep your files full.